ch-stark/blog1506/acm/README2.md

 	red-cluster-pool-aws-1-4thqz   true           https://api.red-cluster-pool-aws-1-4thqz.aws.jwilms.net:6443   True     True        4h37m
 	red-cluster-pool-gcp-1-8chvh   true           https://api.red-cluster-pool-gcp-1-8chvh.gcp.jwilms.net:6443   True     True        4h45m

-Note that cluster names are dynamically generated as part of this process.
+Note that cluster hostnames are dynamically generated as part of this process.
 This should not be an issue provided applications are being published using a domain name that does not include the cluster hostname.
 In the event that the cluster is destroyed, or recreated, it will spin up with a different hostname.
 To address this consider using the [appsDomain feature](https://docs.openshift.com/container-platform/4.11/networking/ingress-operator.html#nw-ingress-configuring-application-domain_configuring-ingress), or a secondary ingress controller with a custom domain name to separate cluster administration endpoints from application service delivery.

-By default each cluster spins up with three worker nodes which will be used for hosting stateless frontend workloads.
-In the next step we add a MachinePool for hosting stateful backend workloads as these typically have their own performance needs and lifecycle pattern.
+By default each cluster spins up with three worker nodes which will be used to host stateless frontend workloads (PgPool).
+To this we add a MachinePool to host our stateful backend workloads (PostgreSQL), as stateful workloads typically have their own performance needs and lifecycle pattern.
 Each MachinePool will have only a single worker node allocated as described earlier.

 	apiVersion: hive.openshift.io/v1
 	kind: MachinePool